+The analysis of the organization profile was based on the year 2008 and GRI indicators were checked for the organizational profile.
 The analysis of the results is divided in two parts.
 The first one addresses the descriptive statistics and the second one focuses on the CA.

-a) Descriptive analysis
+10 a) Descriptive analysis